-When a dependent loses eligibility, you must call the Verizon Benefits Center before the dependent's coverage ends.
+When a dependent loses eligibility, you must notify the Company by calling the Verizon Benefits Center before the dependent's coverage ends.
 You may have the option to decrease your coverage level.
 If you do so, your election will be effective on the date of the event, as long as you make your election within 90 days of the dependent's loss of eligibility.
 Otherwise, the election will be effective on the first day of the month following the date on which the election is made.

 If you do not notify Verizon (by calling the Verizon Benefits Center), any claims incurred by your ineligible dependent will become your financial responsibility.
-Furthermore, if you do not disenroll your dependent within 60 days of when they become ineligible, they will lose their right to purchase continued health care benefits under COBRA.
+Note: Be sure to disenroll your dependent within 60 days of when he or she becomes ineligible, to ensure he or she will not lose his or her right to purchase continued coverage under COBRA.
 For more information on COBRA, see the "Continuing Coverage If Eligibility Ends" section.